 Just like security tools, the management tools that vendors offer are proprietary.
 It’s impossible to use them in multi-cloud environments.
 Third-party cloud management tools help bring a layer of abstraction between different clouds.

 These tools give your organization a single pane of glass view of all cloud environments.
 Some key features include service monitoring, performance monitoring, analytics, provisioning, and governance.

 Most organizations choose cloud providers based on their proximities to users and pricing.
 However, network performance is equally important.
 You’ll notice that network performance for cloud providers can vary from one region to another.
 Therefore, it’s important to run a wide range of tests in every location you’re considering hosting cloud services.
 You can use the services of a cloud performance benchmarking provider to do this.

 You shouldn’t choose providers solely based on costs.
 Many providers offer cost optimization services to give you control over cloud spend.
 It’s important to track and compare costs between providers on a per-service basis.
 This allows you to control cloud costs by deploying apps and services most optimally.
 In some instances, it might make sense to pull some services back and run them in a private cloud.

-5. Embrace Multi-Cloud Fully
+5. Embrace the Multi-Cloud Fully

-Organizations need to fully embrace multi-cloud to get the most out of it.
+Organizations need to fully embrace the multi-cloud to get the most out of it.
 It’s easy for IT to favor one cloud provider, but this isn’t the way to go.
 Instead, IT should create policies around cloud adoption and usage that ensure optimized use of all cloud resources.
 This is how to manage multiple cloud services effectively.

-Multi-cloud has become popular in recent years.
+The multi-cloud has become popular in recent years.
 This is because it’s almost impossible for organizations to find a one-size-fits-all cloud provider.
 Using multiple cloud services allows your organization to perfectly mix and match workloads across multiple clouds.
 And, as a result, you will achieve organizational goals by using the best possible cloud service available.